The warm outer layer of a Little Red Dot as the source of [Fe II] and collisional Balmer lines with scattering wings: Introduction

-The mechanism that powers the emission of LRDs has been the subject of significant debate \citep[e.g.,][]{perez-gonzalez2024,akins2024,greene2024,baggen24}, but is primarily thought to be driven by accretion into supermassive black holes (SMBH) due to their compactness and their broad hydrogen lines (FWHM~$\gtrsim 1000$~\unit{km.s^{-1}}) that are reminiscent of those of typical Type I active galactic nuclei \citep[AGN; e.g.,][]{greene2024}.
+The mechanism that powers the emission of LRDs has been the subject of significant debate \citep[e.g.,][]{perez-gonzalez2024,akins2024,greene2024,baggen24}, but is primarily thought to be driven by accretion onto supermassive black holes (SMBH) due to their compactness and their broad hydrogen lines (FWHM~$\gtrsim 1000$~\unit{km.s^{-1}}) that are reminiscent of those of typical Type I active galactic nuclei \citep[AGN; e.g.,][]{greene2024}.
 However, the spectra of LRDs display several differences with quasars and other types of AGN.
-They generally lack strong broad high-ionisation lines in the UV (such as \ion{C}{iv}; although some narrow high-ionisation lines have been reported in a few of them; \citealt{treiber2024, tang2025}), they lack X-ray emission at the level expected for their H$\alpha$ emission \citep[e.g.,][]{yue2024, ananna2024}, nor do they show any detectable radio emission \citep[][]{latif2025, perger2025, gloudemans2025, mazzolari2024}.
-Moreover, a dust-reddened AGN is unlikely responsible for the red UV-to-optical colors, as indicated by the absence of far-infrared emission \citep[e.g.,][]{williams2024, leung2024, Setton2025,Xiao25}.
+They generally lack strong broad high-ionization lines in the UV (such as \ion{C}{iv}, although some narrow high-ionization lines have been reported in a few of them; \citealt{treiber2024, tang2025}), they lack X-ray emission at the level expected for their H$\alpha$ emission \citep[e.g.,][]{yue2024, ananna2024}, and they do not show any detectable radio emission \citep[][]{latif2025, perger2025, gloudemans2025, mazzolari2024}.
+Moreover, a dust-reddened AGN is unlikely responsible for the red UV to optical colors, as indicated by the absence of far-infrared emission \citep[e.g.,][]{williams2024, leung2024, Setton2025,Xiao25}.
 These differences with typical AGN raise caveats when trying to estimate their intrinsic AGN properties (BH mass, bolometric luminosity) using standard scaling relations \citep[e.g.,][]{sacchi2025, degraaff2025, rusakov2025, naidu2025}.